addania/coding/src/pages/TypeScript.md

 >Problem is however, for now we will need to always save code, compile it, and manually refresh the browser.
 But we can automate the browser refresh by installing a tool.

-> Go to your main project folder and initialize npm.
+> Go to your main project folder and initialize npm with `npm init`.
 It will create the `package.json` file.
 Hit enter for each question it asks you
 ```
 npm init
 ```